An algebra of Stein operators: Applying the algebra to find new Stein operators

 A repeated application of Proposition \ref{prop:2} now gives the following Stein operators:

 The product gamma Stein operator (\ref{ngp2}) is in exact agreement with the one obtained by \cite{gaunt ngb}.
-The Stein operators (\ref{ngp1}) and (\ref{ngp3}) differ slightly from those of \cite{gaunt pn, gaunt ngb}, but one can write $T_1 = DM$ then simplify by $M$ on the right to retrieve the result of \cite{gaunt pn, gaunt ngb} (see also discussion in Section \ref{sec:classfunctions}).
-The same is true of the mixed product operator (\ref{ngp3}), which is the mixed normal-gamma Stein operator of \cite{gaunt ngb} multiplied on the right by $M$.
+However, the Stein operators (\ref{ngp1}) and (\ref{ngp3}) differ slightly from those of \cite{gaunt pn, gaunt ngb}, because they act on different functions.
+Indeed, the product normal Stein operator given in \cite{gaunt pn} is $\tilde{A}_{X_1\cdots X_n}=\sigma_1^2\cdots\sigma_n^2DT_0^n-M$, but multiplying through on the right by $M$ yields (\ref{ngp1}).
+The same is true of the mixed product operator (\ref{ngp3}), which is equivalent to the mixed normal-gamma Stein operator of \cite{gaunt ngb} multiplied on the right by $M$.
 We refer to Appendix \ref{appendix:list} where this idea is expounded.

 Finally, we note that whilst the operators (\ref{ngp1}) and (\ref{ngp2}) are of orders $n$ and $m$, respectively, the mixed product operator (\ref{ngp3}) is of order $n+2m$, rather than order $n+m$ which one may at first expect.
 This a consequence of the fact that the powers of $M$ in the Stein operator (\ref{sec61}) and (\ref{sec62}) differ by a factor of 2.